-The Liberty Steel Organisation has a zero-tolerance approach to modern slavery, we are committed to acting ethically and with integrity in all of our business dealings and relationships and to implementing and enforcing systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our human rights policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place any where in our supply chains.

-This statement is made pursuant to section 54(1) of the Act and constitutes the Liberty Steel Organisation slavery and human trafficking statement for the financial year ending 31 December 2017.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes LHG’s slavery and human trafficking statement for the financial year ending 2017.